 Pillar 3 Disclosure

 The Capital Requirements Directive (CRD) establishes a regulatory capital framework across Europe governing the amount and nature of capital investment firms must maintain.
-In the United Kingdom, the CRD has been implemented by the Financial Conduct Authority (FCA) in its regulations through the General Prudential Sourcebook (GENPRU) and the Prudential Sourcebook for Investment Firms (IFPRU).
+In the United Kingdom, the CRD has been implemented by the Financial Conduct Authority (FCA) in its regulations through the General Prudential Sourcebook (GENPRU), Prudential Sourcebook for Banks, Building Societies and Investment Firms (BIPRU) and the Prudential Sourcebook for Investment Firms (IFPRU).

 The FCA framework consists of three Pillars:

 ■ Pillar 1 sets out the minimum capital amount that meets the Firm’s credit, market and operational risk;

 ■ Pillar 2 requires the Firm to assess whether its Pillar 1 capital is adequate to meet its risks and is subject to annual review by the FCA; and

 ■ Pillar 3 requires disclosure of specified information about the underlying risk management controls, capital position and remuneration.